 The little girl rides on her bee friend while scattering seeds, this adorable ride on bee would be a perfect accompaniment to the story.
 While the story doesn't picture where the bee actually lives, Plan Toys created a beautiful wooden hive that is a great for fine motor developement, color matching, and learning about honeycomb/hives.
 The wooden hive would be a perfect toy to explore bees further and learn more about how they live.
 Plush toys are always fun for toddlers and this bee hive from Lakeshore Learning is a fave in our house!
 Each bee makes a different sound and Lucy loves flying them around the living room.
 For the final suggestion, I'm circling back to Plan Toys (a favorite brand), and suggesting a cute little bee on a zipline.
 It's a great way to explore cause and effect, and start a conversation about how bees find their way through the air, to the garden and back to the hive.
 It also makes a super cute whirring noise as it zips back home, which is a cute bonus.

-I hope you love educational toys as much as we do!
-Some of the links above are affiliate links.
-Any compensation from the link goes right into Lucy's warrior fund to help us, help her, battle Retinoblastoma.
-You can follow along on her journey using her hashtag, #lucythewarrior on facebook and instagram. xoxo
+Want to shop this post?
+The links below are amazon affiliate links, meaning, if you clickity over to amazon and purchase something, I receive a small commission at no cost to you.
+Any compensation from the link goes right into Lucy's warrior fund to help us, help her, battle retinoblastoma.
+You can follow along on her journey using her hashtag, #lucythewarrior on facebook and instagram. xo